 In the episode "Mr. Monk and the Three Julies", a graduate student named Julie Teeger (who is not to be confused with Natalie's daughter) ends up getting a package meant to be delivered to a housewife of the same name by mistake, and generously delivers it to the rightful receiver.
 Unfortunately, that package contained evidence that the housewife's husband was unfaithful, so both Julies end up dead.

-The Outer Limits: In "Small Friends," an episode of the revived series, a prisoner who has secretly invented nanomachines uses them to aid a fellow prisoner in repairing a CD player he broke, which is owned by a hostile convict who will kill him if it isn't fixed.
+The Outer Limits (1995): In "Small Friends", a prisoner who has secretly invented nanomachines uses them to aid a fellow prisoner in repairing a CD player he broke, which is owned by a hostile convict who will kill him if it isn't fixed.
 As a result of this act of kindness, the inventor has his secret exposed to the hostile con, is forced to aid that con's escape, and ultimately loses his life while defending his family from him.
 At least the nanomachines paid the con back for that one.

 Ned attempts to undo the revenge taken by Chuck and Olive on Balsam's Bittersweets and gets arrested for murder as a result.

 And once, when he was still a kid, he climbed up a tree for a kindergarten class to show them baby birds...but they were all dead.
 So he revived them, and showed the birds to the class...Then they decided to show him the three baby woodpeckers that they were going to release that day...

 In episode 2, Charlie Matheson convinces Miles Matheson to not kill off the bounty hunter Jacob.
 While it is a good deed to not murder someone while he's helpless, it comes back to bite them in the rear when Jacob sells out their location to the Monroe militia.